oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Verification and Processing

-## Verification by the Holder when Receiving SD-JWT and Issuer-Issued Disclosures Object
+## Verification by the Holder when Receiving SD-JWT and Issuer-Issued Disclosures Object {#holder-verification}

 The holder SHOULD verify the binding between SD-JWT and II-Disclosures Object by performing the following steps:
  1. Check that all the claims in the II-Disclosures Object are present in the SD-JWT and that there are no claims in the SD-JWT that are not in the II-Disclosures Object
  2. Check that the digests of the claims in the II-Disclosures Object match those in the SD-JWT

-## Verification by the Verifier when Receiving SD-JWT and Holder-Selected Disclosures JWT
+## Verification by the Verifier when Receiving SD-JWT and Holder-Selected Disclosures JWT {#verifier-verification}

 Verifiers MUST follow [@RFC8725] for checking the SD-JWT and, if signed, the HS-Disclosures JWT.